error-raga-008/GDG_STONKS/README.md

 - **Database Integration:** While the `database.sql` file has been created, it is **not yet connected** to the chatbot or prediction model.
 - **Chatbot AI:** We are planning to enhance the chatbot with **real-time stock insights, user authentication, and live news updates**.
 - **Improved Automation:** The future version will **automatically fetch stock and news data** instead of relying on manually updated CSV files.
+- **Graph Analysis & Additional Factors:** The model will be improved to analyze stock market graphs and consider various external factors affecting the market to provide more accurate predictions.
+- **UI Overhaul:** The current UI is in the early development stage, and the final version will be **completely different**, featuring a more refined and user-friendly experience.

 ### **🛠️ Future Roadmap**
 🔹 **Integrate MySQL database** for structured storage and real-time queries.
 🔹 **Improve chatbot functionalities** to provide AI-driven stock market insights.
-🔹 **Enhance prediction accuracy** with Reinforcement Learning and live data feeds.
+🔹 **Enhance prediction accuracy** with Reinforcement Learning, live data feeds, and advanced graph analysis.

 ---